Salaries and Benefits

 Living Quarters, Meals and Laundry

 Living quarters, meals and laundry or their equivalents are the responsibility of the resident.
-When on-call in the hospital, sleep rooms are provided at no cost and a reimbursement of $5/call period is provided.
-Additionally, a 25% discount is given to all residents in each of the hospital's cafeterias.
+When on-call in the hospital, sleep rooms are provided.
+A 25% discount is given to all residents in each of the hospital's cafeterias.
+Residents receive free soup and salad at lunch at the USA Health University Hospital cafeteria and the Children's & Women's Hospital cafeteria.
 Vending machines providing hot and/or cold food are also available 24 hours/day, 7 days/week.

 Three lab coats are provided at the beginning of the first year of training; one lab coat is provided in each subsequent year of training.